Smoothing Properties of a Linearization of the Three Waves Collision Operator in the bosonic Boltzmann-Nordheim Equation: Solutions in a Weighted -space

 From the definition (\ref{defn: ApproxL2Operator}) of the kernel function $\ol K_3^{\vep}$ it is clear that, for all $\psi\in D(\ol L_3^{\vep})$, we again have the following lower bound:

-Then the exact same argument as before leads us to the conclusion that $\ol L_3^{\vep}$ has a spectral gap in $L^2(\nu)$, it generates a contraction semigroup there, its zero subspace is given by constant functions. \end{proof}
+Then the exact same argument as before leads us to the conclusion that $\ol L_3^{\vep}$ has a spectral gap in $L^2(\nu)$, its zero subspace is given by constant functions and it generates a contraction semigroup. \end{proof} $\ol L_3$ and $\ol L_3^{\vep}$ generate strongly continuous semigroups in $L^2(\nu)$.
+Thus, given initial data in $D(\ol L_3)$ or $D(\ol L_3^{\vep})$, we are guaranteed the existence of unique classical solutions (in $L^2(\nu)$) of (\ref{eq:psievolxvariable}), where the operator on the right-hand side has been replaced by $\ol L_3$ or $\ol L_3^{\vep}$ respectively.
+Let us use the symbols $S_0$ and $S_{\vep}$ to denote the semigroups generated by $\ol L_3$ and $\ol L_3^{\vep}$ respectively.
+Then we can write the following:

+Of course, these classical $L^2$-solutions do not necessarily solve the evolution equations in (\ref{eq: SemigroupSolnFL}) pointwise everywhere.
+Also note that, since the semigroups $S_0$ and $S_{\vep}$ are not just strongly continuous but also contractive, given initial data $\phi_0\in L^2(\nu)$, $S_0(t)\phi_0$ and $S_{\vep}(t)\phi_0$ solve the corresponding evolution equations in (\ref{eq: SemigroupSolnFL}) for all $t>0$ (see Remark $1.22$ and Example $1.25$, Chapter IX, \cite{kato:plo}).

+Theorem \ref{theorem: L2SemigroupSolution} is obviously independent of our Banach space results.
+However, the existence of semigroup solutions of the evolution equation associated with $\ol L_3^{\vep}$, guaranteed by this theorem is used later in the proofs of Lemma \ref{lemma: L2solnpsiep} and Theorem \ref{theorem: psiepSoln} in our Banach space analysis.
+In fact, Theorem \ref{theorem: L2SemigroupSolution} is the only result from our analysis in $L^{2}(\nu)$ that is used in our Banach space analysis in Section \ref{section: mainresultsBanach}.